layilin/SP23-33852/_annotations/all_books.md

 8.44n Shaddoc.
 Captain Shaddock, An Englishman who allegedly brought the first seeds of a shaddock (a pomelo, which is a type of grapefruit) to Barbados.
 The story has long been considered a folk legend, but one scholarly source identifies the person as Captain Chaddock, a 17th-century West Indies trader.
 (Kumamoto, J., et al.)

 [person] 8.45n Ulloa.
-Antonio de Ulloa y de la Torre-Giral (1716-1795) was a colonel and naval officer of the Spanish navy, and also an explorer, scientist, author, astronomer, and the first Spanish governor of Louisiana.
+Antonio de Ulloa y de la Torre-Giral (1716-1795) was a colonel and naval officer of the Spanish navy, as well as an explorer and scientist.
+He participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
+After the mission was completed, Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).

 [plant] 8.45n two species; the one bearing a green fruit...and the other a red...and grows chiefly in Mexico.
 There are multiple varieties of avocado.
 The one that Grainger identifies as bearing a green fruit may be *Persea americana* var. *americana*, also known as the West Indian avocado.
 The one that Grainger identifies as growing chiefly in Mexico may be *Persea americana* var. *drymifolia*, also known as the Mexican avocado.